Gyppo logger: The gyppo system

 The "gyppo logger" is generally considered the opposite of the "company logger", who is employed by a lumber company or lumber mill at an hourly or daily wage and generally belongs to a labor union.
 Gyppos, on the other hand, work for themselves, run economically marginal operations, and employ a small crew on a fixed-price basis, although they occasionally work for mills on a flat-rate, contract, or piecework basis.

 The IWW first introduced the term gyppo during the unsuccessful 1917–18 Pacific Northwest loggers' strike, which called for an eight-hour day for loggers, although undoubtedly gyppo loggers existed before this date.
+Gyppo was meant to be a reworking of "gypsy", to be without loyalty as in to the company, and also as these workers were portrayed as "gypping" or ripping off or stealing from others who towed the company rope.
 Because the strike was unsuccessful, after the loggers returned to work they called a slowdown.
 This tactic was so effective that in response the company owners instituted piecework or flat-rate pay scales.
 Pine timber in the Pacific Northwest is comparatively small and much of it is on government-owned land (disallowing the use of railways to transport logs); these conditions facilitate logging with small crews and portable machinery.

 Technological developments after World War II made gyppo logging even more economically rewarding, especially the invention of gasoline-powered chainsaws, which were light enough to be used by a single person, and the use of diesel engines to power "donkeys" that had previously been powered by steam.
 Gyppos of this era also took advantage of the increased affordability of light industrial equipment, such as trucks and Caterpillar tractors, and typically employed family labor in order to keep their operations economically viable.

 According to William Robbins, writing on the postwar timber boom in the Coos Bay region of Oregon:

 The immediate postwar years in southwestern Oregon were the heyday of the storied gyppo logging and sawmill operator—the hardy individual who worked on marginal capital, usually through subcontracts with a major company or broker, and whose equipment was invariably pieced together with baling wire.

 By the mid-1950s, over-extraction of timber had begun to reduce the economic incentive to practice gyppo logging.
 By the 1970s, environmental regulation and other economic changes in the logging industry had driven many gyppo loggers out of business.
 By the early 21st century, gyppo loggers were described as "an endangered species."